sovereign-nature/deep/docs/real.md

 ### Steward Feed(s)

 The ecological impact reporting and verification tool embedded in an Eco-linked Asset to display a stream of rich content collected by an Ecological Steward to report on the progress of the Supported Project updates such as events of progress toward the Project Objective.

+### EIPRV Methodology

+The Ecological Impact Participation, Reporting and Verification Methodology SNI uses to collect, structure and share dynamic content and processes aimed at informing an Ecological Contributor about the progress and impact of their Ecological Contribution.

 ## Contributing to REAL